NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Crag Linnorm.md

 abilities_mid:
   - name: ""
   - name: "Curse of Fire"
-    desc: " (curse,fire,primal) When a creature slays the crag linnorm, it must succeed at a DC 35 Will check save or gain weakness to fire 15 with an unlimited duration.\n[[Bestiary Effects/Effect_ Curse of Fire|Effect: Curse of Fire]]"
+    desc: " (curse,fire,primal) When a creature slays the crag linnorm, it must succeed at a DC 35 Will check save or gain weakness to fire 15 with an unlimited duration.\n\n[[Bestiary Effects/Effect_ Curse of Fire|Effect: Curse of Fire]]"

   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike (Tail Only)]]"
     desc: "`pf2:r`  "